 The education.
 The parties.
 The food.
 Poland’s vibrant, cosmopolitan and fast-paced capital is not only a magnet for tourists and a fun city break, but also the perfect student destination.
 Not convinced?
-Keep on reading to find out why you should be studying in Warsaw!
+Keep on reading to find out why you should study in Warsaw!

 There are over 100 universities in Poland.
 One of the four major universities in the Polish capital, the University of Warsaw, is a leading academic institution in Europe.
 The degree you get in Poland is a respected and prestigious European diploma that enables you to work in an international environment all over the world.
 What if you don’t speak Polish?
 No problem.
 Many Warsaw universities offer classes and even whole graduate and postgraduate programmes in English, French, or German.
 Several Warsaw universities also cooperate with Erasmus and Socrates exchange programmes all over Europe.